Evaluate Technical CVs

 • Explain exception handling approaches in backend and frontend applications.

-• Explain test driven development build on JUnit 5, Mockito and AssertJ and the variants TDD, BDD, ATDD.
+• Explain how test driven development is built on JUnit 5, Mockito and AssertJ and the variants TDD, BDD, ATDD.

 • Explain continuous integration, continuous delivery, and continuous deployment, infrastructure as code, DevOps.